kserve/website/docs/python_runtime_api/docs/index.md

 ::: kserve.model

 ## Storage API
-The storage API is used by KServe `storage initializer` which supports the following cloud storage providers.
+The storage API is used by KServe `Storage Initializer` which supports the following cloud storage providers.

 The storage package is optional and can be installed via
 ```sh